simonesilvestroni/m2m-website/_sounddesign/editing-and-restoration.md

 The painstaking process of transforming a vocal performance from one song to another was done using **Logic Pro** and **Soundtoys** — specifically: Flex Pitch, Flex Time and Little Alterboy.

-Working on both _the pitch and the formants_, I strived to obtain a new track that sounded coherent with the new lead without showing notable artifacts.
+Working on both _the pitch and the formants_, I strived to obtain a new track that sounded coherent with the new lead single without showing notable artifacts.

 ---